DenizAkdmr/Void-Crushers/README.md

 ## **📄 License**

 This project is open-source.
-Feel free to fork, modify, and deploy your own sectors\!
+Feel free to modify, and deploy your own sectors\!